 Automatic Transmission Valves

 At the heart of the automatic transmission's hydraulic control system is the valve body.
-It usually consists of several parts: the separator plate or transfer plate, the valves and the valve body itself.
-The typical valve body consists of two parts; the upper and lower halves separated by a gasket and a separator plate.
+It consists of several parts: the separator plate or transfer plate, the valves, and the valve body itself.
+A gasket and a separator plate separate the upper and lower halves.
 It's installed onto the transmission as a single unit and can be constructed of iron or on most transmissions aluminum.

-Inside the valve body you will find different types of valves: the poppet, the check ball, and the spool valve.
+The valve body contains different valves for different purposes: the poppet, the check ball, and the spool valve

 The poppet valve can be a ball or a flat disc.
 It typically has a stem that acts as a guide for the valve's opening or closing.
-This valve, like so many others, acts as a port to either block or allow the flow of fluid.
+This valve acts as a port; it either blocks or allows the flow of fluid.

 A check ball valve sits in a seat in the valve body.
 It allows or blocks fluid flow according to the direction of flow.
-These check balls can be either normally open or closed depending on the application and manufacturer.
+They are either normally open or closed, depending on the application and manufacturer.

 The spool valve is the most common valve found in automatic transmissions.
 They resemble a spool of thread with large areas used to block fluid flow called lands and stemmed areas called valleys.
-At each end of the valve is located a reaction area.
-This is the area where fluid pressure, linkage, or a spring acts as a force to activate the valve.
+At each end of the valve is a reaction area.
+It's the area where fluid pressure, linkage, or a spring acts as a force to activate the valve.